chuan2019/Celery-Demo/demo-04_integrate-web/README.md

-# Demo #4: Scheduling Recurring Tasks using Celery Beat (2) - integrating with web
+# Demo #4: Integraing the task scheduler with a web service

 In this demo, the task scheduler in demo 3 is integrated with a web app built using F.A.B.